LOT Polish Airlines Flight 16: Investigation

 The preliminary report by the SCAAI found that a hydraulic leak occurred shortly after takeoff, after the landing gear and flaps were retracted.
 The leak was caused by excessive bending of a flexible hose in the center hydraulic system, resulting in the loss of all fluid in that system.
 The drop in pressure was indicated by the EICAS and recorded by the flight data recorder.

 Later investigation indicated a popped circuit breaker just to the right of the F/O at floor level would have enabled the electric motor for releasing the undercarriage.
 The breaker was reset after landing and the undercarriage extended normally.

 The final report of the accident was released in 2017.
 The causes of the accident were the center hydraulic hose leak, the C829 circuit breaker popping, and the flight crew's failure to detect the C829 breaker during the approach, which could have allowed them to lower the landing gear.
 Contributing factors were the lack of safeguards to prevent accidental opening of circuit breakers, the C829 circuit breaker being in a low position where the flight crew would have difficulty noticing its condition, LOT's operations center inadequate procedures, and LOT's failure to incorporate a Boeing service bulletin on the prevention of excessive bending in the hydraulic system hose.

 Aftermath

 Polish President Bronisław Komorowski praised and thanked the crew for the successful landing.
 The Boeing 767, registration SP-LPC, was extensively damaged and LOT deemed the aircraft a hull loss.
 The accident represents the 14th hull loss of a Boeing 767.
 In November 2013, two years after the incident, the aircraft was scrapped.
-As of August 2022, the flight was operated by the Boeing 787.
-LOT ended its Boeing 767 services by 2013, replacing them with the Boeing 787.